Roddy Collins: Shamrock Rovers

 As manager of Shamrock Rovers, Collins struggled both on and off the pitch.
 Following a points deduction because the club presented fraudulent documents to the FAI licensing committee, after a season of poor results and in-fighting at the club, Shamrock Rovers faced relegation.
 Collins was first suspended for a week in November 2005 pending the resolution of an internal investigation.
 After Rovers were relegated for the first time ever Collins' contract was terminated.
 He later brought a claim of unfair dismissal against Shamrock Rovers to the Employment Appeals Tribunal in Dublin, the case was settled out of court in November 2006.

 Post Rovers

 In 2006, he applied for the vacant Glentoran job.
 In his weekly column he continues to question the merits of the league while ironically also being retained as a pundit for the national broadcaster for live league games.
 In March 2008, Collins profile as a soccer pundit was raised higher in Irish football media circles through his weekly appearances on Irish state broadcaster, Radio Telefís Éireann, in their weekly league review television show, Monday Night Soccer.

 Collins was named as the man heading an Irish consortium to purchase SPL club Gretna on 15 March 2008 following the club's financial crisis and possible closure.
 A week later (21 March 2008) Collins and his consortium were also in talks to take over at cash strapped Rotherham United, a football club in Football League Two.

+Collins was appointed General Manager of Scottish side Livingston in April 2008.